-- left click, two possibilities depending on the nature of the character string located under the mouse cursor: - o If this string is the label of a function key, this function key is issued (keystroke simulation). - Otherwise the position of the text cursor is updated. - double left click, two possibilities depending on the nature of the character string located under the mouse cursor: - o If this string is the label of a function key, this function key is issued (keystroke simulation). - Otherwise this string is emitted followed by <Enter> (simulation keystroke). - right click: roll up emission (keyboard keystroke simulation). - right double-click: emission of roll down (keyboard keystroke simulation).
+- left click, two possibilities depending on the nature of the character string located under the mouse - If this string is the label of a function key, this function key is issued (keystroke simulation). - Otherwise the position of the text cursor is updated. - double left click, two possibilities depending on the nature of the character string located under - If this string is the label of a function key, this function key is issued (keystroke simulation). - Otherwise this string is emitted followed by Enter> (simulation keystroke). - right click: roll up emission (keyboard keystroke simulation). - right double-click: emission of roll down (keyboard keystroke simulation).